 On an annual basis, revenues must be sufficient after deducting operating expenses to meet minimum debt service coverage requirements of 1.25.
 Revenues for this purpose represent all rates, charges, rents and other income, including PFC revenues available for debt service.
 Operating expenses represent O&M (operation and maintenance), excluding depreciation.
 Certain other exclusions apply.
 City's Bond Counsel has determined that the effect of GASB 68 on pension expense is excludable from O&M and, therefore, not included in determining Net Revenues available for debt service.
 If minimum debt service coverage requirements are not met, the Fund must take timely corrective action.
-The Fund met the required debt coverage ratio for 2016 and 2015 with 1.59 and 1.48, respectively.
-The primary factor affecting the increase in the debt coverage ratio was due to the 2015 refinancing, which lowered the debt service principal and interest requirements.
-Even though there was a decrease in revenues during 2016, the reduction of debt service requirements caused an overall positive impact on the ratio.
+The Fund met the required debt coverage ratio for 2017 and 2016 with 1.50 and 1.59, respectively.